Short Courses

 Q: Do current economic/political trends (incl globalisation vs nationalism) concern you?

-A: What we are discovering more and more is that we cannot leave people behind, whether in business, government or family life, without facing – sooner or later – devastating consequences.
+A: What we are discovering more and more is that we cannot leave people behind in business, government or family life, without – sooner or later – facing devastating consequences.
 If I’ve learned one thing in half a life spent in the business school environment, is that on balance, optimism is justified.
-I have seen many examples, improbable stories, of people lifting themselves against gut-churning odds to become educated, activist, positive, effective leaders and examples, not to understand that the human instinct is to grow and improve, more than it is to destroy and take.
+I have seen many examples, improbable stories, of people lifting themselves against gut-churning odds to become educated, activist, positive, effective leaders, showing that the human instinct is to grow and improve, more than it is to destroy and take.
 Consistent attention to education by individuals, corporations, government and society will tap into raw intelligence, creativity and drive people in Africa to build better and healthier businesses and so transform our societies.

 Q: How many credits is the Henley MBA?